pjotrp/guix-notes/WORKFLOW.md

     dockerPull: 'quay.io/biocontainers/fastqc:0.11.7--pl5.22.0_2'
 ```

-CWL has no policy on software deployment.
+I.e., CWL has no policy on software deployment.
 It is up to the user and the
 CWL implementation to install and find the software.
 The idea is that
 workflows and pipelines can be shared more easily when 'hard' software
 requirements are not specified.
-This, arguably, is a feature.
-For our
+This shareability is, arguably, a feature.
+Even so, for our
-purpose of reproducibility, however, we need something like GNU Guix
-added into the mix.
+purpose of reproducibility, we need something more rigorous added into the mix.

 The CWL reference implementation handles Docker links as a 'hint'
 which means the CWL runner will try to fetch the image using Docker by